 The physical hardware of Arduino is the board itself.
 However, when it comes to Arduino boards, there are multiple varieties with different functionalities.

 Today we will be looking at our Seeeduino V4.2, which has the same functions as one of the most popular Arduino boards – the Arduino UNO.

 Compared to the Arduino UNO, it has some extra features highlighted in red and can only be found on our Seeeduino boards!

 1 – USB Input

-- USB Port is used to connect the board to your PC for programming and for powering up the Arduino board.
+- USB Port connects the board to your PC for programming and powering up the Arduino board.

-- This USB connection is important as it will be through this port where you will upload your code onto your Arduino board.
+- This USB connection is important as it will be through this port that you will upload your code onto your Arduino board.

 2 – DC Input